totalspectrum/spin2cpp/README.md

 (1) Without `--gas`, DAT sections are turned into binary blobs
     (which are not maintainable). --gas helps this a lot.

-(2) Code only uses one type (`int32_t`) cast to pointer as necessary;
+(2) By default, code only uses one type (`int32_t`) cast to pointer as
-    idiomatic C would use pointer types from the start.
+    necessary; idiomatic C would use pointer types from the start.
 The `--ctypes` flag to spin2cpp tries to guess at types, and so improves the code quality somewhat, but still needs some work.

 (3) Local variable names get lost when spin2cpp decides it has to
     force the variables into a local array (for example if the address